-Since graduating from ESSEC Business School’s Global Bachelor in Business Administration (GBBA) program in 2019, Arkash Thodupunuri from India and Yufei Zhou from Shanghai have hurtled into global careers.
+Since graduating from ESSEC Business School’s Global Bachelor in Business Administration (GBBA) program in 2019, Akarsh Thodupunuri from India and Yufei Zhou from Shanghai have hurtled into global careers.

 Despite being halfway across the world from their homes, they’re navigating their new lives gracefully and quickly.
 They share how the GBBA program’s global exposure has helped them do this.